mighty-gerbils/gerbil-persist/persist.md

 The only person who forgets everything is… you.
 You don’t have a good record trail of all your transactions.
 What record you have, you cannot search.
+Every word said near the always-listening microphone of the position-tracking device known as “your phone” is recorded, and will be used against you, but you won’t be able to search for those words and be reminded.
-If you liked a page, an article, a comment, a book, a movie, a game… the contents may disappear at any time, if they haven’t disappeared yet.
+If you liked a page, an article, a comment, a book, a movie, a game… the contents may disappear at any time, if they haven’t disappeared already.
 You may have paid for it, but the company on the other side may disappear, may cancel their service, or deactivate that particular item you liked.
 Worse, the contents may have been rewritten and sanitized